-If all backend server are ‘up’ in the stats but ‘sometimes’ users are reporting problems then logging is important to configure and collect.
+If all backend servers are ‘up’ in the stats, but ‘sometimes’ users are reporting problems, then logging is important to configure and collect.

 Haproxy allows for configuring syslog server destination on the settings tab.
 The actual logging to files must by configured on that destination syslog-server.
 The default log format is rather detailed if configured for the appropriate format.
 As such the ‘Detailed logging’ option in the frontend edit page should be checked.
 For mode HTTP servers the following will be configured in the config file: